Jon Sholter -

-Today in less than 5 minutes we are going to cover:
+Today, in less than 5 minutes, we are going to cover the following:

 How you can change an entire guest stay in a moment.

-Wowing a guest can really be a daunting task, how do you build this into your culture and ensure this happens on a consistent basis?
+Wowing a guest can be a daunting task, how do you build this into your culture and ensure this happens consistently?
 What does going above and beyond mean?
 Are we looking for viral moments?
-What are the chances of a viral moment actually happening?
+What are the chances of a viral moment happening?

-When you're thinking of going above and beyond from these perspectives, it can really give you that "I wish" thought bubble.
-We can barely get new team members, let alone give them enough time to make a splash.
+When you're thinking of going above and beyond from these perspectives, it can give you that "I wish" thought bubble.
+We can barely get new team members, let alone provide them with enough time to make a splash.

-However, this is the cynics view and luckily not the right one.
+However, this is the cynic view and, luckily not the right one.

 Probably not, most days and experiences are pretty unremarkable.

-This is not necessarily a bad thing, there are many great businesses and hotels that simply delivery on their value promise, and they are hugely successful.
-Eliminating mistakes, mishaps and creating a smooth experience is a thing to strive for in itself.
+This is not necessarily a bad thing; many fantastic businesses and hotels simply deliver on their value promise, and they are hugely successful.
+Eliminating mistakes, mishaps and creating a smooth experience is a thing to strive for.

 However, sometimes you need to make a dent and that's when focusing on moments comes into play.

 But when you get home, do you remember all that?
-No, your daughter is continually crying anyways and you're always stuck in traffic.
+No, your daughter continually cries anyway and you're always stuck in traffic.

 What you remember are those magical moments, the radiating smile on your child's face when they get a picture with Mickey Mouse or those one of a kind fireworks that put your town's fireworks to shame.